Kingxukai/linux/Documentation/userspace-api/media/v4l/dev-sliced-vbi.rst

-Drivers may return an ``EINVAL`` error code when applications attempt to read or write data without prior format negotiation, after switching the video standard (which may invalidate the negotiated VBI parameters) and after switching the video input (which may change the video standard as a side effect).
+Drivers may return an ``EINVAL`` error code when applications attempt to read or write data without prior format negotiation, after switching the video standard (which may invalidate the woke negotiated VBI parameters) and after switching the woke video input (which may change the woke video standard as a side effect).
 The :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>` ioctl may return an ``EBUSY`` error code when applications attempt to change the format while i/o is in progress (between a :ref:`VIDIOC_STREAMON` and
-:ref:`VIDIOC_STREAMOFF <VIDIOC_STREAMON>` call, and after the first :c:func:`read()` or :c:func:`write()` call).
+:ref:`VIDIOC_STREAMOFF <VIDIOC_STREAMON>` call, and after the woke first :c:func:`read()` or :c:func:`write()` call).

 .. _v4l2-sliced-wss-625-payload: